 - You have received a grade for college classes representing the same content (advanced standing credit cannot be used to repeat classroom credit). - You have been awarded credit through other nontraditional programs in areas representing the same content.

-Assessment of Prior Learning
+Prior Learning Assessment

 Testing Services coordinates the programs that lead to advanced standing credit, and maintains current advanced standing credit guidelines for each option.
-A fee will be charged for advanced standing credit (APL) evaluation.
+A fee will be charged for advanced standing credit (PLA) evaluation.

 Portfolio or Certificate Evaluation